Lin Daiyu: Contrast with Xue Baochai

 The character of Lin Daiyu contrasts with that of Baoyu's other cousin, Xue Baochai.
 The two principal female characters are probably conceived as foils to each other.
-Both are intimately linked with Jia Baoyu, one as his true love and the other as his future wife, and each shares a single character in their given name with Baoyu.
+Both are intimately linked with Jia Baoyu, one as his true love and the other as his betrothed, and each shares a single character in their given name with Baoyu.
 Even their physical attributes are opposites: Daiyu is slender and willowy while Baochai is likened to Yang Guifei for her fuller build.
 Both Daiyu and Baochai take tonics although Daiyu is noticeably weaker, presumably because she has a consumptive nature.

 The two women are complements of one another – each has exactly the attributes of Cao Xueqin's ideal woman which the other lacks.
 Daiyu is melancholic, hyper-sensitive and is an instinctive poet who feels strongly about people, events and nature.
 She is sensitive to malicious gossip but feels insecure and lonely despite her high standing in the Rongguo household.
 Daiyu can be roused easily to jealousy and makes spiteful, sarcastic remarks, which are interpreted as "tantrums" by her maids.
 In contrast, Xue Baochai is a darling to the maids and the ladies in the house.
 Her tactful, prudent nature gets her into much less trouble than Daiyu.
-Nonetheless, Baochai lacks an emotional bond with Baoyu and is reflected in the book as a model of the competent family manager.
+Nonetheless, Baochai lacks an emotional bond with Baoyu and is reflected in the book as a model wife and an excellent "manager" of the family.

 Baoyu's maid Qingwen (晴雯) is often considered to be Daiyu's "double", in that they have similar temperaments and a similar "ethereal" beauty.